Examining Parlays in Prediction Markets

 probability

 Here’s another interesting probability question that I’ve found in Adrian Torchiana’s Probability Math Puzzles app.
 You’re trying out for a basketball team, and the coach gives you two options: you can take six shots, or you can take four.
 In both cases you have to make at least half of the shots, or you’ll be cut from the team.
 Each shot you take has a fixed probability of succeeding.
+What is the probability of making a successful shot, in which it makes no difference what option you choose?
 Read more...

 FUSEing for Fun